 Crockett v.
 R.J.
 Reynolds Tobacco Co.

-Pete removed this smoking and health case to federal court - for the second time, only minutes after the state court's severance of a non-diverse doctor.
-The court denied plaintiffs' motion to remand and granted defendants’ motion for judgment on the pleadings.
-Plaintiffs appealed the denial of the motion to remand.
-Pete argued the appeal for defendants.
+Pete removed this smoking and health case to federal court - for the second time, only minutes after the state court's severance of a non-diverse medical doctor.
+After the court denied plaintiffs' motion to remand and granted defendants’ motion for judgment on the pleadings, plaintiffs appealed the remand ruling.
+Pete argued the appeal.
 The Fifth Circuit, on an issue of first impression, held that a removal to federal court following a state court severance of an improperly joined non-diverse party does not violate the "voluntary-involuntary rule" and thus affirmed.

 McLean v.
 Philip Morris

 The district court held that plaintiffs' smoking and health claims, brought on behalf of the estate of the original "Marlboro Man," failed under California substantive law.
 Plaintiffs contended on appeal to the Fifth Circuit that intervening California Supreme Court opinions required reversal.
-Pete argued the appeal on behalf of all the major cigarette manufacturers.
-He successfully persuaded the court that the district court abused its discretion in applying California substantive law, and that Texas substantive law barred the claims.
+Pete argued the appeal.
+He successfully persuaded the Fifth Circuit that the district court abused its discretion in applying California substantive law, and that Texas substantive law barred the claims.
 The court affirmed the dismissal less than four weeks after Pete's oral argument.

 Pokarney v.
 Kraft Foods

 Plaintiffs' California state court suit alleged catastrophic injuries to a child due to choking on a piece of candy.
 Pete took the lead on fact discovery, motion practice, and deposing plaintiffs' liability experts (including Dr. Henry Heimlich).
-Because the case was set for trial on only 120 days' notice, depositions continued until the trial setting.
 Based on Pete's deposition of plaintiffs' warnings expert, Kraft filed a motion for directed verdict as to the failure to warn claim on the first day of trial.
-The case settled upon favorable terms a few hours later.
+The case settled a few hours later.

 Tuoni v.
 Brown & Williamson